SwethaLakshme/Digital-Clock/README.md

 # Digital-Clock
-This website gives you the exact time along with the date.
+This website gives you the exact time.